MaXSaxeDesignWeb/Web-Engineering/README.md

 ---

+# MaX Saxe Design Documentation and Specification Examples and Information will be Uploaded to the MaX Saxe Design Web Site September 2016

+---

 > MaX Saxe Design is dedicated to maintaining the highest standards throughout their web products.
 We have a set of standards that every web application, web site or other web engineering project must meet

 > The documentation is rigorous &amp; make sure all of the project stages are kept and met during the project